mayadata-io/culture/process/okr.md

 - OKRs are also a great tool for individuals to stay focused on what they have agreed to accomplish for the company.
 - OKRs provide both top-down and bottom-up alignment.
 - OKRs allows managers and individuals to step away from the need for micromanagement (which is more a sign of mismanagement or an ineffective team composition).
-- OKRs is a key enabler for our culture that helps each individual to realize their personal dreams and aspirations, while staying committed to helping MayaData customers succeed in their jobs.
+- OKRs are key enabler for our culture that helps each individual to realize their personal dreams and aspirations, while staying committed to helping MayaData customers succeed in their jobs.

 ## OKR